afni/afni_doc/afniandafni/gui_guide/afni_gui_start.rst

    :widths: 50 50
    :header-rows: 0

-   * - * Read datasets from multiple directories:
+   * - * Read datasets from multiple directories (the ``-all_dsets``
+         means that all dsets in the directories will be loaded, with directory path shown in the selection menu):

          .. code-block::